Everything You Need To Know About Grasses

 This tough, low maintenance Lomandra grows to a rounded clump, about 30cm x 30cm.
 Native to Queensland’s Sunshine Coast where weather conditions range from hot, wet, humid summers to frosty cold winters, the Echidna can handle it all.
 Once established, the Echidna becomes both drought and humidity resistant which other drought friendly plants often won’t tolerate.
 The Echidna is hardy and versatile to most soil types, making planting easy.

 Evergreen Baby is one of the toughest grasses out there.
 No need to worry about wet feet with this one, Evergreen Baby is wet feet tolerant and drought tolerant.
-But not only this, Evergreen Baby is also Phytopthora resistant!
-Perfect for growing on planes, dry slopes, near creeks and in full harsh sun as well as shade in a multitude of soil types.
+Perfect for growing on plains, dry slopes, near creeks and in full harsh sun as well as shade in a multitude of soil types.
 What more could you ask for?